 The 9 detailed real vs fake Tudor steps outlined above might not be so practical when you are in a hurry or when you want to buy the item online.

 That is why we have compiled this quick 60 seconds solution to authenticating your Tudor watch.
-Below are the top 9 indicators that can help you determine if you have a fake or real Tudor watch.

 If you need help with the authentication of your Tudor watch, we’ve got you covered.